Financial-ML/Market-Analysis-2/README.md

 ### Introduction

-Create a Dataset for any symbol in any period of time in Forex market (Metatrader 4) that contain the basic [Features](#Features).
+Create a Dataset for any symbol in any period of time in Forex market (Metatrader 4) that contain the basic Features (open, high, low, close).

 ### How we do it
 We do it by pulling data from MQL4 in to CSV file , the data is pulled using MQL4 build in functions that create our Features.